keerah/SendTo_FFmpeg/README.md

 Use it in CMD or Powershell as usual.

-If you're on a Mac you can still use the FFmpeg parameters in your own scripts.
+If you're on a Mac you can still use the FFmpeg parameters from these scripts to create your own.

 Each batch has a brief description of its functionality in its REM section.